Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Integrated Security.md

 # ---- snip ----
 ```

-It allocates 4096 bytes for the user provided ciphertext, and uses `ciphertext_len` gives the length of the user provided input.
+It allocates 4096 bytes for the user provided ciphertext, and uses `ciphertext_len` to give the length of the user provided input.
 It then ensures that `ciphertext_len >= 16` i.e. there is at least one block so that decryption can be performed.

 ```c showLineNumbers